HarryElSuzio/scully_timer/README.md

 **Global Robbery Timer**

-es_extended is required for this script to work correctly, I will not assist you with integrating this into your robberies you can find notes next to everything within the script which I recommend you read.
+es_extended is required for this script to work correctly, I will not assist you with integrating this into your robberies you can find notes next to everything within the config to help you.

 To use this with your bank robbery script you must use the following: